2025 visit by Pope Leo XIV to Turkey and Lebanon

-Pope Leo XIV will visit Turkey from November 27 to 30 and Lebanon from November 30 to December 2, 2025.
-The trip will be Leo's first apostolic journey abroad since his May 2025 election.
-The visit to Turkey will include an ecumenical commemoration of the 1700th anniversary of the First Council of Nicaea.
+Pope Leo XIV visited Turkey from November 27 to 30, and Lebanon from November 30 to December 2, 2025.
+The trip was this pope's first apostolic journey abroad since his election in May 2025.
+The visit to Turkey included an ecumenical commemoration of the 1,700th anniversary of the First Council of Nicaea.

 Background

+Pope Francis and Patriarch Bartholomew at the Church of the Holy Sepulchre in 2014.

 Turkey

-Pope Francis intended to accept the invitation of Bartholomew I of Constantinople to commemorate the anniversary of the Council of Nicea in Iznik, but died in April of 2025.
-Leo stated from the beginning of his papacy that he intended to continue the planned visit of his predecessor.
-There have been four prior papal visits to Turkey, the first of which was Pope Paul VI in 1967 and the most recent was Pope Francis in 2014.
+Pope Francis had intended to return to Turkey after visiting in 2014, upon the invitation of Bartholomew I of Constantinople to commemorate the 1,700th anniversary of the First Council of Nicea in İznik, but the pope died on 21 April 2025.
+His successor Pope Leo XIV stated from the beginning of his papacy that he intended to continue the planned visit.
+Other papal visits to Turkey were by Pope Paul VI in 1967, Pope John Paul II, and Pope Benedict XVI.

 Lebanon

-Francis also expressed hopes to visit Lebanon multiple times throughout his papacy, but was prevented by political instability in the nation.
+Francis also expressed his desire to visit Lebanon on multiple occasions during his papacy, but he was prevented from doing so by political instability in the nation.
 John Paul II was the first pope to make an extended formal visit to the nation in 1997, and Benedict XVI travelled to the country in 2012, the last apostolic visit of his papacy.
 In June of 2025, Joseph Aoun, the President of Lebanon, formally invited Leo to visit the nation.
 The journey was announced on the anniversary of the October 7 attacks by Hamas.
-Pope Leo's advocacy for peace in the Gaza war became more vocal following Israel's strike on Holy Family Church, Gaza, which killed 3.
-Israel invaded Lebanon in October 2024 due in part to the presence of Hezbollah in the country as part of the ongoing conflict in the region.
-During an October 15 meeting with King Abdullah II and Queen Rania of Jordan, Rania enquired about the safety of the trip, to which Pope Leo simply responded "Well, we're going."
+Pope Leo's advocacy of peace during the Gaza war became more vocal following the killing of three people during Israel's missile strike on the Holy Family Church, Gaza.
+Israel invaded Lebanon in October 2024 in response to Hezbollah's presence in the latter which was a consequence of the ongoing conflict in the region.
+In an October 15 meeting with King Abdullah II and Queen Rania of Jordan, the queen enquired about the safety of the trip, to which Leo simply responded "Well, we're going."